DOOM BOOM: BOLLYWOOD HORROR FROM THE RAMSAY BROTHERS

 SATURDAY, MARCH 22 – 10 PM

-Anita, whose parents were killed when stopping in for a quickie in an abandoned mansion, is all grown up and wants to marry the lowly fashion photographer Sunil, but her auntie and uncle have a plan to steal her inheritance, which involves moving her and her entire entourage into a haunted house — by coincidence, the very house where her parents died, and where she, her suitors, and her gal pals are duly menaced by terrifying visions and dreams of the hairy beast who lives in the basement; a sentient and menacing but extremely slow-moving suit of armor which no one seems able to simply run away from; and a strange old man who wanders around the grounds moaning out dire warnings that everyone mostly ignores even after their peers have started to die mysteriously.
+Anita, whose parents were killed when they stopped for a quickie in an abandoned mansion, is all grown up and wants to marry lowly fashion photographer Sunil.
+But her auntie and uncle have a plan to steal her inheritance that involves moving her and her entire entourage into a haunted house — by coincidence, the very one where her parents died.
+Anita, her suitors, and her gal pals are duly menaced by terrifying visions of a hairy beast who lives in the basement, a menacing but extremely slow-moving suit of armor that no one seems able to simply run away from, and a strange old man who wanders the grounds moaning dire warnings that everyone mostly ignores (even after their peers have started to die mysteriously).
+Plus: A subplot about a dangerous and romantic bandit king (and lover of Donna Summer) who bears a striking resemblance to the crew’s portly homophobic servant.

 BANDH DARWAZA